 Hilary Till is the Solich Scholar at the J.P.
-Morgan Center for Commodities (JPMCC), University of Colorado Denver Business School; a member of the JPMCC’s Research Council; and the Contributing Editor of the JPMCC’s Global Commodities Applied Research Digest.
-She has presented on behalf of the JPMCC at the Commodity and Energy Markets Conference at Oxford University on the topic of “Commodity Trading Strategies, Common Mistakes, and Famous Debacles.”
+Morgan Center for Commodities (JPMCC), University of Colorado Denver Business School; a member of both the JPMCC’s Research Council and its Advisory Council; and the Contributing Editor of the JPMCC’s Global Commodities Applied Research Digest (GCARD).
+Till edits the GCARD under the aegis of Premia Education, Inc.